Negro Burial Ground 1830

 The Region of Niagara

-On the east side of Mississauga Street between John Street and Mary Street
+At the burial ground on the east side of Mississauga Street

 Plaque Text